-20 randomly selected programme villages representing each programme district and each phases (phase I and II) were taken for conducting the survey.
-For control villages, nearby non programme villages were taken.
-Similarly, from each village 10 beneficiary families were selected in a random basis based on the well being ranking table already available with the villages to ensure each category of family is included in the sample households for administering the questionnaire.
-Similar event was also done for selection of families in control villages.
+90 randomly selected villages representing each programme district and each phases of village (phase I and II) were taken as programme villages for conducting the survey.
+For control villages, nearby non programme villages (currently selected for OTELP Plus implementation) were taken.
+Similarly, from each village 10 beneficiary families were selected in a random basis based on the well being ranking table already available with the villages to ensure each category of families are included in the sample households for administering the questionnaire.
+Similar event was done for selection of families in control villages.
 However, the well being ranking chart were not available with the control villages.
-The no. of sample programme villages and control villages covered in each district are attached as annexure I.
+The no. of sample programme villages and control villages covered in each district are attached as Annexure I.

-The primary data collection exercise of the survey was done by independent enumerators to ensure non biasness in the data collection process.
-IFAD prescribed questionnaire schedule was adopted for data collection with a bit of editing to include the local context.
+The primary data collection exercise of the survey was done by independent enumerators to ensure non bias in the data collection process.
+IFAD prescribed questionnaire schedule was adopted with little bit of editing to include the local context.
 Schedule of questions and discussion points were prepared and provided to the enumerators for conducting focused group discussions and key informants interview.
-The checklists are at annexure II.
+The checklists are at Annexure II.

-Data from the completed questionnaires, for both beneficiary and non beneficiary households were entered in to the excel template.
-Based on the data the previously designed analysis charts were prepared.
+Data from the completed questionnaires for both beneficiary and non beneficiary households were entered in to the excel template designed by IFAD for the purpsoe.
+Based on the data, the previously designed analysis charts were prepared.
 These results from the primary data were triangulated with the results from focused group discussions and key informants interview.
-Analyzing the results together from each set of data, the report was prepared.
+Analyzing the results together from each set of data the report was prepared.